Hackers have many tools, such as dictionary programs and sniffers, to assist them.

 - They willingly share their passwords.

-- More important, users are too predictable in their choice of passwords.
+- Users are too predictable in their choice of passwords.

-- Left to their own devices, users often choose a password that is too short or too easy to guess.
+- Users choose a password that is too short or too easy to guess.

 - Passwords are about identity.
 We tend to reveal ourselves in our passwords.

 - We often choose the name or birth date of a loved one; we use our address, telephone number, or Social Security number; we use the name of a favorite artist, actor, or author.

 - Or we are wise enough to avoid any personal references but choose a word that is ridiculously short, a dictionary word, a name or word spelled backward, or an alphabet or keyboard sequence.

 - Just because we think a foreign word is obscure doesn't mean that it isn't in a dictionary somewhere.

 - The point is that all of these types of words are easily guessed, which makes the job of password cracking straightforward.